JMalegaonkar/ECS-150-P1/REPORT.md

 } Command;
 ```

 The `Command` struct only has one method `create_command()` which parses through the input string to populate the `Command` object.
-Creating the `Command` struct allows us to format the commands so that it is simple for the `CommandPipeline` to store multiple commands
+Creating the `Command` struct allows us to format the commands so that it is simple for the `CommandPipeline` to store multiple commands.

-## Converting Input to Commands
+Since pipelining can result in several chained sub-commands, we create a new struct (`CommandPipeline`) to hold an array of these sub-commands.

 ```c
 typedef struct CommandPipeline